reaktoro/reaktoro/CONTRIBUTING.rst

 We follow some standards for the sake of code style, uniformity and quality.
 Don't worry, everything is provided through ``pre-commit``.
 If you choose to develop Reaktoro using Conda, then the steps depicted above include ``pre-commit``.
-If you installed the dependecies manually, you have to install ``pre-commit`` just after cloning Reaktoro's repository.
+If you installed the dependencies manually, you have to install ``pre-commit`` just after cloning Reaktoro's repository.
 Just do in your console: ``pre-commit install``, then checkers and formatters are enable to verify every modification you introduced in a commit automatically.
 If something is not according to the standards, then the commit will fail, but ``pre-commit`` will modify the necessary part in order to fit it in our standards, then just commit